 Managing stakeholders effectively may be rather challenging and complex from time to time.
 Especially with the more 'difficult' stakeholders.
 Although you as a Product Owner are responsible for stakeholder management, this doesn't mean you have to do it on your own!
 So, let your Scrum Master or Agile Coach support you!
 He or she can perfectly support you when you are getting a lot of questions about the development process, the way of working, why you're working Agile, etc. etc. Stakeholders (especially (senior) management) are often used to having 'control'.
 And this is important for them, since they are often responsible for running a (part of the) business.
 Control is important, also in Agile environment!
 The way we get control however, is quite different in Agile environments.
 We often use other practices, tools and techniques than we are used to.
 For example, steering committees are often not needed in Agile environments anymore.
 But you can't just erase them without replacing this control mechanism with something else.
 So let your Scrum Master or Agile Coach support you and your stakeholders so that together, you can find new/other ways of remaining in control, whilst increasing your Agility!

-10. Don't be a proxy between stakeholders and the Development Team
+10. Don't be a proxy between stakeholders and the Developers

 In tip 9, we just talked about being in control.
 Being in control is something that is often very important for starting Product Owners as well, just like for the stakeholders.
-What we see Product Owners do quite often, is that they start acting as a proxy, a gateway, the single point of entry, towards the Development Team.
-The Development Team isn't allowed to talk to stakeholders, customers and users.
+What we see Product Owners do quite often, is that they start acting as a proxy, a gateway, the single point of entry, towards the Developers.
+The Developers aren't allowed to talk to stakeholders, customers and users.
 All communication in these teams is done via the Product Owner.
 This costs you massive amounts of time as a Product Owner and not to forget, it is also very ineffective and inefficient!

-What we've seen more successful Product Owners do, is to support direct communication between stakeholders, customers, users, business people and the Development Team as much as possible.
-This is way more effective, since the Development Team can immediately embrace/adapt to the feedback on the Product.
-Also, the Development Team gets to understand the users and the business much better.
+What we've seen more successful Product Owners do, is to support direct communication between stakeholders, customers, users, business people and the Developers as much as possible.
+This is way more effective, since the Developers can immediately embrace/adapt to the feedback on the Product.
+Also, the Developers get to understand the users and the business much better.
 Besides all other advantages, it also saves you loads of time as a Product Owner, when you do not longer have to act as a carrier pigeon (in Dutch: stop met postduiven!).

 So, these are the 10 tips for Product Owners on the topic of Stakeholder Management!
 I hope you enjoyed them and that they'll help you in becoming a better Product Owner!